 Finally, six years of effort and advocacy were rewarded with the launch of the Blue Bikes program (operated by Social Bicycles and sponsored by Blue Cross and Blue Shield of Louisiana) in December 2017.
 The system is supported entirely by sponsorship and user revenue, with a profit-sharing mechanism wherein Social Bicycles will return a portion of profit above a certain threshold to the city.

-With 700 bicycles and 70 stations installed or coming soon, Blue Bikes service area includes all of downtown and a broad swath of neighborhoods from the Lower Garden District to Bywater, from the Mississippi River to City Park.
+With 700 bicycles and 70 stations installed or coming soon, the Blue Bikes service area includes all of downtown and a broad swath of neighborhoods from the Lower Garden District to Bywater, from the Mississippi River to City Park.
 At least another 200 bicycles are already planned.

 Of course, the new system — touted as a "new public transportation system" by the mayor and a tool to expand mobility for all (residents enrolled in the state's Supplemental Nutrition Assistance Program are eligible for an annual membership for only $20 per year) — was not without its detractors.